duckdb/duckdb-web/docs/api/c/api.md

 ##### Return Value

-The number of columns in the table.
+The number of columns in the data chunks.

 <br>

 #### `duckdb_appender_column_type`

 Returns the type of the column at the specified index.
+This is either a type in the active column list, or the same type as a column in the receiving table.

-Note: The resulting type should be destroyed with `duckdb_destroy_logical_type`.
+Note: The resulting type must be destroyed with `duckdb_destroy_logical_type`.

 ##### Syntax